radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 4. Click **Save** in the upper right corner and then **Yes** to apply the changes to the server.

-5. Lastly, follow the steps defined in the Interception Scripts section of Concepts of the RadiantOne System Administration Guide.
+5. Lastly, follow the steps defined in the Interception Scripts section of Concepts of the [RadiantOne System Administration Guide](/documentation/sys-admin-guide/01-introduction)
+.

 ### Include and Exclude Search Filters